moredip/blog.thepete.net/source/_posts/2012-06-09-the-birth-of-a-domain-object-in-ruby.markdown

 ## Replacing Primitive Obsession with a Struct

 Now at this point I think we have too much logic in our controller code.
-It feels like we the beginnings of a domain object here.
+It feels like we have the beginnings of a domain object here.
 We don't want to disturb too much code as we initially introduce this new object, so we'll just replace the primitive hash we currently have with a Struct.

 ``` ruby